 I was sad beyond words when this beautiful, eloquent Korean drama Late Night Restaurant ended, yet thrilled it had an upbeat, happy ending.
 Twenty episodes was just not enough!
 There just has to be a second season!
 Pretty please, Korea, with a Cherry on top?
-I watched the Japanese version called Midnight Diner on Netflix after watching the exceptional Korean drama and while it was nice it couldn't compare one iota to the Korean version!
+I watched the Japanese version called Midnight Diner after watching the exceptional Korean drama, and while it was nice it couldn't compare one iota to the warm-hearted Korean masterpiece!
+Not to mention the eclectic OST (original soundtrack) was fantastic too!

 I was watching the drama with my oldest daughter the whole time, since she loves to cook, and we both loved every minute of this show; we laughed, grinned, and got teary-eyed when appropriate.
 I mean, what else can you do but tear up when one of the regular supporting characters, who added so much to this show in the way of humor, bows to the audience at the end of the drama and says humbly, "Thank you for loving the fat girl".
 Where is the humility like that in American actors?
 I'll tell you ... nowhere!

 Master (Kim Seung Woo)

-Imagine the American show Cheers, but the setting is a quiet restaurant rather than a rowdy bar, and much more charming than the American show, with far more endearing, heartfelt characters to love, and you'll begin to understand how special this drama is; however, you won't understand completely until you immerse yourself in it.
+Imagine the American show Cheers, but the setting is a quiet boutique style restaurant rather than a rowdy bar, and much more charming than the American show, with far more endearing, heartfelt characters to love, and you'll begin to understand how special this drama is; however, you won't understand completely until you immerse yourself in it.
 All the tender moments, sad moments, funny moments, wistful moments, spooky moments, surprising moments, loving moments, combine into one beautiful "meal" you share with people in the drama, who immediately start to feel like family to you.
 This is the special charm of Late Night Restaurant.

 Cherry and Doong-nyeo develop